giladfrid009/SimpleSIMD/README.md

   * ```float```
   * ```double```

+## Contributing
+**All ideas and suggestions are welcome.**
+Feel free to open an issue if you have an idea or a suggestion that might improve this project.
+If you encounter a bug or have a feature request, please open a relevent issue.

 ## License
 This project is licensed under MIT license.
 For more info see the [License File](LICENSE)